 A few things to note about coolant is that it is sweet tasting and highly toxic, so it can end up in the dog's stomach pretty quickly.
 If you ignore a small coolant leak long enough, you will run out of coolant, which leads to an overheated engine and other serious, but highly avoidable, problems.
 In many 2009 Traverses, an anti-freeze leak can cause the temp sensor to record high engine temperatures.
 Always protect yourself with safety glasses and gloves when working with the coolant on your Traverse.

-Learn how to diagnose and fix minor oil leaks in your car2012 Chevrolet Traverse LS 3.6L V6
+See how to seal up minor power steering fluid leaks2012 Chevrolet Traverse LS 3.6L V6